hjben/hjben.github.io/_posts/2021-05-26-spark-cluster.md

 (1) Download the shell script in _spark/docker-script_ folder at the github and move them to the path where docker commands are available.

 (2) With _./compose-up.sh_ command, docker network and containers are generated. parameters must be entered behind the command with one blank (space-bar) and arranged by the order below.
 The command will not be executed when lack of number of parameters or wrong input type detected.
-- spark_version: Version of spark (3.1.1 is available now)
+- spark_version: Version of spark (3.4.0 and 3.1.1 is available now)
 - (The # of) workers: The number of spark workers (integer between 1 and 5)
 - (CPU)core: The number of CPU core of each spark worker (integer 1 or above)
 - mem (GiB): The amount of memory size of each spark worker (integer 1 or above.
 The unit is GiB)